One small change, ONE HUGE IMPACT

 Whether you’re planning a full-fledged kitchen remodel, thinking about refinishing a piece of furniture, or hoping to bring a little more character into the bathroom, consider changing the hardware.

 Unlike upgrading the hardware components on your PC, updating the hardware on your kitchen or bathroom cabinets is relatively quick, inexpensive and easier than you’d think.
 Cabinet knobs aren’t difficult to install: Simply grab a screwdriver, remove the existing knobs and install the new ones for a whole new look.
 Pro tip: if you have a tricky piece of hardware to fit, take it with you to your home improvement store when you shop for replacements.
+You may also consider getting the service of an expert plumber to do the installation and to avoid waste of time and money.

 Updating your hardware also makes for a great way to give your space a mini-makeover because, after all, your kitchen hardware is really the jewelry of the cabinetry.
 It can dress a room up or down while making a style statement.